 - Nausea / vomiting

-These patient selection guidelines are recommendations for possible ITB Therapy candidates with severe spinal and cerebral origin spasticity:
+The following patient selection guidelines are recommendations for possible ITB Therapy candidates with severe spinal and cerebral origin spasticity-

 Patients with spasticity due to traumatic brain should wait at least one year after the injury before consideration of long - term intrathecal Baclofen therapy.

 Realistic goal setting is a key to satisfaction with ITB Therapy.
 Depending on the level of ability, a patient may be able to accomplish certain goals with the help of ITB Therapy.
 Treatment goals vary considerably.
 The rehabilitation team assesses the patient to determine whether function or ease of care would improve with reduced spasticity.